 - 1. Check the roots pump for visible damage and operate the roots pump only in an appropriate operating status. - 2.
 Check the interior of the pump for contaminants. - 3.
 Remove any drying pearls from the suction chamber. - 4.
-Do not operate the vacuum pump if there is evidence of rust on the parts which form the housing.
-Contact Pfeiffer Vacuum Service. - 5.
+Do not operate the vacuum pump and notify Pfeiffer Vacuum Service in the event of housing parts exhibiting signs of rust. - 5.
 Perform a leak test prior to recommissioning the vacuum pump as required.